 What if I still do not want to start?

 Make the action even smaller.
 Aim for two minutes, not five.
+You can also start with a grounding breath if the resistance feels anxious rather than practical.

 Can I use this for non-study tasks?